bastula/qatrackimport/README.md

 This package consists of several helper scripts and a GUI that allow easy import of radiotherapy machine quality assurance (QA) data into [QATrack+](http://qatrackplus.com).

+This project is a significant extension of the original idea from this Google Group [thread](https://groups.google.com/forum/#!msg/qatrack/vO5H-zsfgsc/otXZ65itI4YJ).

 #### Screenshot:

 ![Screenshot of GUI](https://cloud.githubusercontent.com/assets/61406/7419859/7a9827f8-ef3d-11e4-9c6f-88e0242a9411.png)